nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Listing contacts : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the HippoCamus' Contact List.

 Format: `list [-s SORT_ORDER]`
 * List out all contacts by default; does not alter the index position of each contact.